cotes2020/jekyll-theme-chirpy/_posts/51AIML/2023-04-24-AI_ConfidenceScore.md

 - 创建灵活的数据标记流程，使能够进行扩展。随着的需求和用例的发展，期望对这些过程进行迭代。

 Next generation data labeling tools
-- like Autolabel
+- like `Autolabel`
 - leverage LLMs to create `large, diverse labeled datasets`.
 - In an application domain like labeling where correctness is critical, it is imperative to be able to accurately estimate the model’s level of confidence in its own knowledge and reasoning.
 - Doing so enables us to automatically reject low confidence labels, ensemble LLMs optimally, and learn more about strengths and weaknesses of any given LLM.

 - example
-  - Toxic comments classification dataset [^Datasets_civil_comments] from our labeling benchmark.
+  - Toxic comments classification dataset [^Datasets_civil_comments] from the labeling benchmark.
-  - If we are able to estimate the LLM’s confidence level alongside the labels it generates, we can calibrate the model’s label quality (% agreement with ground truth labels) at any given confidence score.
+  - If are able to estimate the LLM’s confidence level alongside the labels it generates, can calibrate the model’s label quality (% agreement with ground truth labels) at any given confidence score.
   - then decide an operating point (`confidence threshold`) for the LLM, and reject all labels below this threshold.

 [^Datasets_civil_comments]: Datasets:civil_comments, https://huggingface.co/datasets/civil_comments